Hideman85/TestApp/README.md

   resolver.DependsOn.push(pipelineFunctionID)
   ```
   - More tricky stuff, all generated nested stacks need to dependsOn the stack CommonPipelineFunctions but it looks like the stacks doe not exist yet even in the `after(ctx: TransformerContext)` of the GraphQL transformer
+  -  **[Solved]** Addition in the CLI of a step `stack(...)` to able transfromer to modify nested stacks

+- What about DynamoDB streams + Custom WebSocket API for subscriptions?
+  I was wondering if we can find a workaround with the combination of the WebSocket API and DynamoDB streams.
+My though was to replace the current WebSocket endpoint (that target AppSync service) to a WebSocket API and having a lambda that listening changes on all tables (through streams) to send the change to only the connected clients that have access to.